 This dual interface controller is able to communicate using either the contact based or the contactless interface.
-The implemented dual interface provides a maximum flexibility in using the various offered communication protocols respectively methods.
+The implemented dual interface provides a maximum flexibility in using a variety of communication protocols respectively methods.
 More information is given in the confidential hardware reference manual HRM [1].